yairkl/django-cron_scheduler/README.rst

 Cron_scheduler
 =====

-Cron_scheduler is a Django app to control and schedule tasks.
+Cron_scheduler is a Django app to control and schedule tasks on Raspberry-pi GPIOs.

-Detailed documentation is in the "docs" directory.

 Quick start
 -----------